kubernetes/contributor-site/content/en/blog/2023/sig-architecture-prod-readiness-spotlight.md

 date: 2023-11-02
 canonicalUrl: https://www.k8s.dev/blog/2023/24/05/sig-architecture-prod-readiness-spotlight-2023/
 author: "Frederico Muñoz (SAS Institute)"
+description: "This is the second interview of a SIG Architecture Spotlight series that will cover the different subprojects.
+In this blog, we will cover the..."
 ---
 _This is the second interview of a SIG Architecture Spotlight series that will cover the different subprojects.
 In this blog, we will cover the [SIG Architecture: Production Readiness subproject](https://github.com/kubernetes/community/blob/master/sig-architecture/README.md#production-readiness-1)_.